 How do I join or create White Elephant Trust events and programmes?

 You don’t need to book to attend any of our programmes unless stated otherwise.
 Check out our programmes page to find out more about what's on.
-If you are interested in creating a new programme or event contact us by email: email@example.com, visit our facebook page or call 03-374 9285.
+If you are interested in creating a new programme or event contact us by email: firstname.lastname@example.org or visit our facebook page.

 How much does it cost to come to an event or join a programme??